charliemiller140/Meraki-Grafana-Public/README.md

 ![image](https://github.com/user-attachments/assets/cfe28761-27e6-4edc-9210-c3ad176901b2)

-**Comprehensive network analytics using the Meraki Dashboard API, InfluxDB, and Grafana deployed and orchestrated with Ansible, Terraform, and GitHub Actions.**
+**Comprehensive network analytics using the Meraki Dashboard API, InfluxDB, and Grafana deployed and orchestrated with Ansible, Terraform, and GitHub Actions.
+The point of this was to collect and store data that goes beyond the Meraki dashboard, and allows greater trend monitoring to aid troubleshooting.**

 ---